Friends of John Jay Homestead is proud to sponsor two lecture series.

 2017 Scholars Lecture Series: GUIDANCE FOR A NEW PRESIDENT

 Traub is author of six books and a writer for ForeignPolicy.com, The New York Times, The Atlantic, The New Yorker Magazine, The New York Review of Books, Atlantic Magazine, National Review and Foreign Affairs.
 He is a member of the Council on Foreign Relations.

 Akhil Reed Amar, New York and the U.S. Constitution

 Amar is Sterling Professor of Law and Political Science at Yale, where he teaches constitutional law in the College and the Law School and where he won the DeVane Medal, Yale’s highest award for teaching excellence.
 After clerking for then Judge (now Justice) Stephen Breyer, Amar joined the Yale faculty at the age of 26.
 His work has won awards from both the American Bar Association and the Federalist Society, and he has been favorably cited by Supreme Court justices across the spectrum in more than 30 cases.
 In February he received the American Bar Foundation’s Outstanding Scholar Award.
-Click below to listen to the lecture.

 2016 Scholars Lecture Series: TELLING STORIES OF WAR

 Thursday, January 21, 2016

 Darden Smith and Mary Judd, SongwritingWith:Soldiers—the Civil War Diaries of Our Time

 SongwritingWith:Soldiers pairs active duty and veteran service members with professional songwriters to produce songs about their experiences.
 The evening will include a performance as well as information about the program.
 Darden Smith, Creative Director, is a singer-songwriter based in Austin, Texas, who founded the program after performing in a military hospital in Germany in 2012; Mary Judd is an educator and the program’s Executive Director.
 See the lecture on YouTube